About the Penang Hat Yai Train

 From there, you can then take a Shuttle service to Hat Yai.

-The old diesel Intercity express train that used to operate from KL to Hat Yai via Butterworth is now cancelled.
+The old diesel Intercity express train that used to operate from KL to Hat Yai via Butterworth is also now cancelled.

 The new KTM Komuter trains are a very cheap way to travel to Thailand from Malaysia.

 Departures are frequent throughout the day, leaving Butterworth Railway Station every one to two hours apart.

 The duration of the journey to the border is only one hour 51 minutes - much faster than the old diesel trains used to be.